unixorn/git-extra-commands/README.md

 * [Top ten pull request review mistakes](https://blog.scottnonnenberg.com/top-ten-pull-request-review-mistakes/) is a great article by Scott Nonnenberg on how to do better code reviews on PRs.

 * [A Tidy, Linear Git History](http://www.bitsnbites.eu/a-tidy-linear-git-history/) - Marcus Geelnard wrote a blog post about the value of a linear commit history.

+* [More Productive Git](https://increment.com/open-source/more-productive-git/) by James Turnbull is a quick tutorial for beginning `git` users.

 ### External Git Utilities